Event

 Light Meets Magnetism: Modern Analysis of Magnetic Materials Using Magneto-Optics

-by Benjamin Wenzel of MATESY GmbH
+by Benjamin Wenzel of matesy GmbH

-by Andrej Smrečnik of Kolektor
+by Andrej Smrečnik of Kolektor Mobility d.o.o.

-by Richard Arlot of IMAG
+by Richard Arlot of IMAG Consulting

 Next-Level Magnet Inspection: SENIS 3D Magnetic Field Mapping System and Pure 3D Magnetic Camera SENCAM